CorEHarD5/BeSafeOnRoad/README.md

 ![selected_image](./readme_images/selected_image.jpg)
 ![start_checking](./readme_images/start_checking.jpg)

-3. Then you have to select the regions of interest by pushing the 'Select ROIs' button:
+   - Then you have to select the regions of interest.
 Instructions to select a ROI:

 ![instruction](./readme_images/instruction.jpg)

    - In the first pop up window you have to select the crosswalk ROI on the image.
 Once you have selected the area, press 'S' key to save it.